It Must Be Now!

 The genesis of the project began to take shape in March 2019, during trumpeter-composer-educator Sean Jones’ successful residency with the MIT Festival Jazz Ensemble.
 One year later, as a massive racial reckoning swept the country in response to the murders of Ahmaud Arbery, Breonna Taylor, George Floyd, and other Black Americans, Music Director and project lead Fred Harris felt that an artistic response was needed, and that a collaboration he had imagined with Jones could be expanded into a larger, multi-disciplinary effort that reflected the magnitude and urgency of the situation.

-Beginning in fall 2021, portions of the composition and its media components will be released online, leading up to a live performance in spring 2022 involving the MIT Festival Jazz Ensemble, MIT Wind Ensemble, MIT Vocal Jazz Ensemble, other vocalists and instrumentalists, narration, multimedia, and all three composers.
+Over the course of the 2021-22 academic year, portions of the composition and its media components will be released online, leading up to a live performance in spring 2022 involving the MIT Festival Jazz Ensemble, MIT Wind Ensemble, MIT Vocal Jazz Ensemble, other vocalists and instrumentalists, narration, multimedia, and all three composers.

 By bringing together members of MIT’s academic and non-academic communities with renowned musicians and multimedia arts, It Must Be Now! intends to build a coalition promoting heightened awareness and change.

 “This is a project about process and transformation,” notes Harris.
 “I’m particularly excited for a variety of students across disciplines to engage with these phenomenal artists in shaping the final work.
 Our biggest objective is to inspire activism and enact change.
 We want to acknowledge historical perspectives of various injustices, but move toward this moment, imagining what could and should be reality now.”